 Completed EEL files ready to be added into DK IoT Studio for use can be imported through the Import button in the Add Element window.
 Once a file is imported, it’s included in the list of available sensor elements that can be enabled in an DK IoT Studio project.
 Note that custom EEL files imported into DK IoT Studio are only available for the project they are added to.

-This intent of this guide is to describe the step by step process of creating an EEL from scratch.
-This EEL will control the MikroElektronika Relay Click board.
+This intent of this guide is to describe the step by step process of creating an EEL by using source files from GitHub.

 Step 1: Prerequisites

 - Node.js 8.x.x (An older version _may_ work)

 - npm 5.x.x (An older version _may_ work)

 Using your tool of choice, clone this repository to your local machine: